-A 2” trans-stilbene crystal was used as the detection element, coupled to a SensL J-Series SiPM.
-This allowed for the project to avoid the use of high voltage and a more compact design that its predecessors.
-Much of the work in the last quarter was on getting the rotary table to move in conjunction with the stepper motors.
-A substantial amount of time was spent understanding the CAEN COMPASS software for waveform analysis.
+Figure 1 shows the assembled LANTERN time-encoded imager.
+A 2” trans-stilbene crystal was used as the detector, coupled to a SensL J-Series SiPM.
+SiPMs avoid high voltage and offer a more compact design than its predecessor.
+The rotary table now turns in conjunction with the stepper motors.
+The major effort this past quarter involved debugging the software interface to the stepper motors and understanding the CAEN COMPASS software for waveform analysis.